-BERN, Switzerland — Switzerland announced on Saturday that it has become the first government in the world to approve a new coronavirus vaccine by adhering to a standard non-emergency process for granting regulatory approval.
+BERN, Switzerland (AN) — Switzerland announced on Saturday that it has become the first government in the world to approve a new coronavirus vaccine by adhering to a standard non-emergency process for granting regulatory approval.

 "This represents the world's first authorization in the ordinary procedure," Swissmedic said in a statement.

 "The data available to date showed a comparable high level of efficacy in all investigated age groups, thus meeting the safety requirements," it said.
 "After a meticulous review of the available information, Swissmedic concluded that the COVID-19 vaccine from Pfizer-BioNTech is safe and that its benefit outweighs the risks."

 The "ordinary procedure" refers to Swissmedic's full-blown review of Pfizer-BioNTech's coronavirus vaccine Comirnaty® (BNT162b2), in contrast to the U.S. Food and Drug Administration's emergency approval process for two vaccines: Pfizer-BioNTech's and a second from Moderna in partnership with the U.S. National Institute of Allergy and Infectious Diseases.